pepemesquita/pepemesquita/README.md

 </br>

 <div display="inline-block">
- <p align="left">👨🏽‍💻 I am a Software Developer of the game Farmine Land from the company Anemo League <a href="https://farmine.land/">Farmine Land</a>.</p>
+ <p align="left">👨🏽‍💻 My last job was as Software Developer of the game Farmine Land from the company Anemo League <a href="https://farmine.land/">Farmine Land</a>.</p>
- <p align="left">📚 I am developing segmentation in dental images using Deep Learning techniques and studying technologies such as Python, OpenCV, MatLab, Tensorflow and others.</p>
+ <p align="left">📚 I am developing segmentation in dental images using Deep Learning techniques and studying technologies such as Python, OpenCV, MatLab, Tensorflow and others to My undergraduate thesis.</p>
  <p align="left">🏃🏾‍♂️It doesn't seem like it, but i play a lot of sports and marcial arts like kickboxing, karate, basketball and american football where i play in WR position.
  <p align="left">🎮 I also don't dispense with my gamer side, from time to time i play some game with my friends or indie games with a good history.
  </p>